supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 **Note** - For Conditional Access Policies, you can turn off Security Defaults, the key points to remember are from the training.
 Additional information on Security defaults can be found at this link: <https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults>

 ## Lab objectives

-In this lab, you will complete the following tasks:
+After completing this lab, you will be able to complete the following exercises:

 - Exercise 1 - Set a conditional access policy to block an user from accessing Office 365
 - Exercise 2: Test conditional access policies with "What if"